EAGLE CRAGS TRAIL (and Lower Mountain)

 to return to this page.

-I don't think this hike is for everybody, but I do find this trail to be quite beautiful and serene.
-The views along the way are unique as most people never catch a glimpse into Parunuweap Canyon or South Creek and Lower Mountain.
+The Eagle Crags Trail is a pleasant hike that is a bit off the beaten path.
+While perhaps not as astounding as some of the popular hikes within Zion National Park, the views are unique, offering glimpses into Parunuweap Canyon, South Creek, and Lower Mountain.
 As with all hikes in the desert section, this could be brutally hot during the summer months, so save this for the cooler seasons or a cloudy/rainy day.